Are savers making the most of their tax-free ISA allowance?

 And when savers are thinking about what’s right for their money, there are two things to keep in mind: the annual allowance, and the types of ISAs available.

 Let’s start with the overall allowance.
 In other words, this is the amount someone can save per tax year – set by the Government – and that’s currently £20,000.
-So, if a saver were to pay up to £20,000 into an ISA before 5 April, that amount can continue to grow until it’s withdrawn and they won’t have to pay any tax on the interest that’s earned.
+So, if a saver were to pay up to £20,000 into an ISA by 5 April, that amount can continue to grow until it’s withdrawn and they won’t have to pay any tax on the interest that’s earned.

 When the new tax year starts on 6 April, the contribution limit will reset and a further £20,000 can be added.